Updated: Aug 15

 Drinking coffee and tea in moderation helps provide immediate energy that will help you focus on important tasks.
 Green Tea is packed with antioxidants that increase neuron production in your brain.
 An inorganic compound in green tea helps prevent memory loss and degenerative diseases.

 9. Egg Yolks

-Egg yolks supply a quality source of chlorine, which strengthens your memory and brain power.
-Boston University of Medicine preformed a study that found high chlorine intake to be associated with better scores on memory tests and reduced likeliness of brain changes that precede dementia.
+Egg yolks supply a quality source of chlorine, which strengthens your memory and brainpower.
+Boston University of Medicine performed a study that found high chlorine intake to be associated with better scores on memory tests and reduced likeliness of brain changes that precede dementia.

 Always keep your body hydrated by drinking at least 8 cups of water per day.
 Dehydration damages your ability to think and to recall information.
 Be sure to stay hydrated for a healthier and happier brain.

 Eating some of these foods on a regular basis should help your brain stay healthy and alert.
 Always remember it is important to add at least one of these foods into your diet mid-day to help keep you energized and focused throughout the completion of your workday.